-My PhD thesis, entitled ‘What Does Victim Testimony About Injustice Tell Us About Justice?’, was passed with no corrections by Prof. Rae Langton and Prof. Anthony Booth at the University of Sussex, Spring 2022.
+My PhD thesis, entitled ‘What Does Victim Testimony About Injustice Tell Us About Justice?’, was passed without corrections by Prof. Rae Langton and Prof. Anthony Booth at the University of Sussex in 2022.
 It was supervised by Prof. Corine Besson and Dr. Andrew Chitty.

 Before my PhD, I completed a BA in Philosophy at King’s College London, and an MPhil, supervised by Prof. Jonathan Wolff, at University College London.